 At Cascades Island, -3N and -3S shall be closed at all tailwater elevations.

 At B-Branch, when tailwater exceeds 17', -4N and -4S shall be closed.
 When tailwater is between 9' and 17', sluice gate -4N shall be open.
 When the tailwater is below 9', both sluice gates -4N and -4S shall be open.

+SLEDs.
+Sea Lion Exclusion Devices (SLEDs) will be at all adult fishway entrances and all floating orifice gates (FOGs).

+FOG SLEDs can be left in year-round.

+Either the B-Branch or Cascades Island entrance SLED (dependent on crane location) may be left in year-round due to the inability to move the 65-ton crane across the spillway.

+All other entrance SLEDs will be raised by June 1 for adult sockeye passage and lowered by July 20, or as soon as possible if a sea lion is observed in the fishway.

 Powerhouse One (PH1).